-SB 276 (Wolk), Chapter 653, Statutes of 2015, requires the DHCS to seek federal financial participation (FFP) for covered services that are provided by a LEA) to a Medi-Cal eligible child regardless of whether the child has an IEP or an IFSP, or whether those same services are provided at no charge to the child or to the community at large.
+SB 276 (Wolk), Chapter 653, Statutes of 2015, requires the DHCS to seek FFP for covered services that are provided by an LEA to a Medi-Cal eligible child regardless of whether the child has an IEP or an IFSP, or whether those same services are provided at no charge to the child or to the community at large.
 This measure also stated that if there is no response to a claim submitted to a legally liable third party by an LEA within 45 days, the LEA may bill the Medi-Cal program.

-AB 1955 (Pan) of the 2013-14 Session, would have required DHCS and CDE to cooperate and coordinate efforts in order to maximize receipt of federal financial participation under the MAA process, and required DHCS, through an interagency agreement with the CDE, to provide technical advice and consultation to local educational agencies participating in a demonstration project established by the bill, in order to meet requirements to certify and bill valid claims for allowable activities under MAA.
+AB 1955 (Pan) of the 2013-14 Session, would have required DHCS and CDE to cooperate and coordinate efforts in order to maximize receipt of federal financial participation under the SMAA process, and required DHCS, through an interagency agreement with the CDE, to provide technical advice and consultation to local educational agencies participating in a demonstration project established by the bill, in order to meet requirements to certify and bill valid claims for allowable activities under SMAA.
 This bill was held in the Assembly Appropriations Committee.

-SB 231 (Ortiz), Chapter 655, Statutes of 2001, requires the State Department of Health Services (DHS) to amend the Medicaid state plan with respect to the LEA billing option to ensure that schools are reimbursed for all eligible services they provide that are not precluded by federal requirements.
+SB 231 (Ortiz), Chapter 655, Statutes of 2001, requires the DHCS to amend the Medicaid state plan with respect to the LEA billing option to ensure that schools are reimbursed for all eligible services they provide that are not precluded by federal requirements.
 The bill requires DHS to regularly consult with specified entities to assist in the formulating of the state plan amendments, and permits DHS to enter into a sole source contract to comply with the requirements of this bill.
 It also authorizes DHS to undertake all necessary activities to recoup matching funds from the federal government for reimbursable services that have already been provided in the State's public schools.

-AB 2608 (Bonilla), Chapter 755, Statutes of 2012, made permanent and expanded provisions relating to program improvement activities in the Lea billing option program.
+AB 2608 (Bonilla), Chapter 755, Statutes of 2012, made permanent and expanded provisions relating to program improvement activities in the LEA Billing Option program.
 AB 2608 also expanded the scope of reimbursable transportation services.